strohne/volker/README.md

   functions.
 Cronbach’s alpha is added to all table outputs.
 - **effect**: You are not sure whether the differences are statistical significant?
 One option is to look out for non overlapping confidence intervals.
-In addition, the effect option calculates effect sizes such as Cramer’s v or Cohen’s d and generates typical statistical tests such as Chi-squared tests and t-tests.
+In addition, the effects option calculates effect sizes such as Cramer’s v or Cohen’s d and generates typical statistical tests such as Chi-squared tests and t-tests.
 - **method**: By default, correlations are calculated using Pearson’s R.